Travel Jokes

 Madrid, the year 2010

-15 minutes in the hotel corridor
+30 minutes at the hotel corridor